-Enclosed is the Proposed Budget Plan for FY 2018-19 (operations and capital improvement program) for the District.
-As required by the District's "Budget Submittal Policy", the budget will be presented by the General Manager to the Board and District rate payers by May 1st in order to provide sufficient review and discussion time prior to final adoption in June 2018.
+Enclosed is the Adopted Budget Plan for FY 2018-19 (operations and capital improvement program) for the District.
+As required by the District's "Budget Submittal Policy", the budget was presented by the General Manager to the Board and District rate payers by May 1st in order to provide sufficient review and discussion time prior to final adoption in June 2018.

-The schedule for the budget review period is recommended as follows:
+The schedule for the budget review period was recommended as follows:

-April 24 • PV representatives meet to discuss the proposed budget and rates April 26 • OH Users meet to discuss the proposed budget and rates (required by Water Delivery Agreement) April 23 - June 13 • Budget document review period May 1 • Hold PTP meeting to discuss proposed budget and rates May 1 May 22 • Hold PTP meeting to discuss proposed budget and rates Scheduled Budget Study Session
+April 24 • PV representatives met to discuss the proposed budget and rates April 26 • OH Users met to discuss the proposed budget and rates (required by Water Delivery Agreement) April 23 - June 13 • Budget document review period May 1 • Held PTP meeting to discuss proposed budget and rates May 22 • Budget Study Session June 13 • Groundwater Hearing and FY 2018-19 Budget Plan Consideration